 You can make these with sweet potatoes for extra flavor, too.
 And cut them into fourths to serve as an appetizer if you don't want to serve such big pieces.

 We hope these recipes help you make good choices at your next big get-together.
 Now you know you don't have to load up your diet just to pig out!
-We have healthy snacks
+In addition to the recipes above, check out our healthy snacks